EarthScope/ringserver/doc/ringserver.md

 <p >By default all clients are allowed access to all streams in the buffer, and clients with write permission are allowed to write any streams.
 Specific clients can be limited to access or write subsets of streams using the <b>LimitIP</b> config parameter.
 This parameter takes a regular expression that is used to match stream IDs that the client(s) are allowed access to or to write.</p>

 <p >By default all clients are allowed to request the server ID, simple status and list of streams.
-Specific clients can be allowed to access connection information and more detailed status using the <b>TrustedIP</b> config parameter.</p>
+Specific clients can be allowed to access connection information and more detailed status using the <b>TrustedIP</b> access control.</p>

 <p >If no client addresses are granted write permission via <b>WriteIP</b> or granted trusted status via <b>TrustedIP</b> then the 'localhost' address (local loopback) are granted those permissions.</p>